-In partnership with BBC Four, this exhibition explores the changing ways we share and consume photographs—from the rapid technological progress of the 19th century to the social selfies of today.
+In partnership with BBC Four, this exhibition explored the changing ways we share and consume photographs—from the rapid technological progress of the 19th century to the social selfies of today.

 About the exhibition